 (2-2-0).
 Principles and concepts of mental health, psychopathology, and treatment modalities related to the nursing care of clients and their families.
 Focus is on holistic human needs.
 Associate degree nurse role assimilation is facilitated through the development of major concepts.
 The TCC nursing practice model is the framework for teaching/learning the roles of the nurse.
 Testing fee charged.

-ENROLLMENT REQUIREMENTS: Successful completion of 1st semester Nursing Program courses - RNSG 1513, RNSG 1360, and RNSG 1105.
-Required corequisites: RNSG 2263.
+Prerequisites for Enrollment: Successful completion of first semester nursing program courses -

+RNSG 1513 RNSG 1360 and RNSG 1105 Required Co-Requisites: RNSG 2263

-RNSG-2260 Clinical: Maternal and Newborn Nursing and Women's Health (2-0-6).
+RNSG-2260 Clinical - Maternal and Newborn Nursing and Women's Health (2-0-6).
 An intermediate type of health professions work-based instruction that helps students synthesize new knowledge, apply previous knowledge, or gain experience managing the workflow.
 Practical experience is simultaneously related to theory.
 Close and/or direct supervision is provided by the clinical professional (faculty or preceptor), generally in a clinical setting.
 Clinical education is an unpaid learning experience.

 Focus is on holistic human needs.
 Associate degree nurse role assimilation is facilitated through the development of major concepts.
 The TCC nursing practice model is the framework for teaching/learning the roles of the nurse.

-ENROLLMENT REQUIREMENTS: Successful completion of first year Nursing Program courses - RNSG 1513, RNSG 1360, RNSG 1105, RNSG 1441, RNSG 1461, RNSG 2213, RNSG 2263.
-Required corequisites: RNSG 2208.
+Prerequisites for Enrollment: Successful completion of first year Nursing Program courses - RNSG 1513

+RNSG 1360 RNSG 1105 RNSG 1441 RNSG 1461 RNSG 2213 RNSG 2263 Required Co-Requisites: RNSG 2208

-RNSG-2261 Clinical: Care of Children and Families
+RNSG-2261 Clinical - Care of Children and Families Nursing

 (2-0-6).
 An intermediate type of health professions work-based instruction that helps students synthesize new knowledge, apply previous knowledge, or gain experience managing the workflow.
 Practical experience is simultaneously related to theory.
 Close and/or direct supervision is provided by the clinical professional (faculty or preceptor), generally in a clinical setting.
 Clinical education is an unpaid learning experience.
 Focus is on holistic human needs.
 Associate degree nurse role assimilation is facilitated through the development of major concepts.
 The TCC nursing practice model is the framework for teaching/learning the roles of the nurse.
-Required corequisite: RNSG 2201.